An Orthodontist is a Dentist, but a Dentist is not an Orthodontist.

 Like most things in dentistry, orthodontics is not painful.
 As with new shoes, orthodontic appliances can take a bit of getting used to in the beginning.
 Orthodontic appliances move teeth by applying gentle pressure to stimulate a localised inflammatory response that allows the teeth to move through the bone.
 This response may result in some tenderness after an interval of 6-8hours, which usually only lasts for 24-48 hours.
 Panadol may be helpful in reducing discomfort caused by the body's response to the appliances.

 Orthodontics can be performed at any age.
 However, for some individuals, treatment may be more effective when performed during a particular stage of facial growth.
-At Smile Hawthorn, the orthodontist will determine which options are best suited to reach your goals and advise you on the best timing for your treatment.
+Dr. Carolyn, the orthodontist, will determine which options are best suited to reach your goals and advise you on the best timing for your treatment.

 Treatment time varies depending on your concerns and treatment goals.
-At Smile Hawthorn, the orthodontist will advise you of an approximate treatment duration that is based on your treatment needs.
+The orthodontist will advise you of an approximate treatment duration that is based on your treatment needs.
 The orthodontist will also guide you in the maintenance and care of your appliances so that your treatment proceeds as quickly and as efficiently as possible.

 All forms of treatment have some risks and limitations.
 Fortunately orthodontic complications are infrequent and when they do occur they are usually of minor consequence.
 Depending on the type of treatment required, there will be different risks and complications involved.
-At Smile Hawthorn, the orthodontist will discuss the risks and complications specific to your treatment prior commencement and will answer any questions you may have about your care.
+The orthodontist will discuss the risks and complications specific to your treatment prior commencement and will answer any questions you may have about your care.